Sanjuvi/sanjeevi/_posts/2020-09-18-First-blog.md

 import numpy as np

 ```
-[use This Link to play with](https://colab.research.google.com/drive/1FhjIQAL-EoS2eq23GpPhGZ2zAGaic8_o?usp=sharing)Make Sure to have a copy of the document
+[use This Link to play with](https://colab.research.google.com/drive/1FhjIQAL-EoS2eq23GpPhGZ2zAGaic8_o?usp=sharing){:target="_blank"} Make Sure to have a copy of the document